Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 Use the automation helper (or run commands directly) to complete the recurring repo health checks before audits, launches, or large merges.
 Track the results in your PR/issue notes so reviewers can see the evidence.

-- [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _Ran on this branch; both files were created and populated from the template._
+- [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _`npm run sync-env` appended 82 variables to each file on this branch._
-- [x] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _All 51 checks passed, matching the CI suite._
+- [x] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _`npm run test` completed with 51 passing suites; see terminal logs for recorded warnings._
-- [x] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to apply formatting and rerun Deno format/lint/type checks. _Ran successfully; no additional fixes were required._
+- [ ] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to apply formatting and rerun Deno format/lint/type checks. _Attempted, but the script exits on existing `no-explicit-any`, `no-unused-vars`, and import prefix violations across Supabase functions and web app utilities._
-- [x] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Completed with all suites passing and optional steps skipped per helper defaults._
+- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Started `npm run verify`, but the helper stalled during "Deployed Function Checks" and required manual interruption after no progress._
-- [x] Audit Supabase Edge function hosts (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Script executed successfully with no mismatched hosts detected._
+- [x] Audit Supabase Edge function hosts (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _`npx deno run -A scripts/audit-edge-hosts.ts` reported 26 URLs with no mismatched hosts detected._
-- [x] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Script ran with warnings only for missing local secrets (e.g., `TELEGRAM_BOT_TOKEN`)._
+- [x] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _`npx deno run -A scripts/check-linkage.ts` completed and highlighted the missing `TELEGRAM_BOT_TOKEN` for webhook checks._
-- [x] Verify the Telegram webhook configuration (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Webhook responded with `200` and matches the documented URL._
+- [ ] Verify the Telegram webhook configuration (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Blocked without `TELEGRAM_BOT_TOKEN`; command exits early._
-- [x] _Optional:_ Run the mini app smoke test (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end. _Smoke paths returned expected success responses._
+- [ ] _Optional:_ Run the mini app smoke test (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end. _Requires `FUNCTIONS_BASE`; execution aborted with configuration warning._

 ## Setup Follow-Ups

 > [!TIP] Run `npm run checklists -- --checklist setup-followups` to execute the Supabase CLI automation and CI parity checks captured in this section.

-1. [x] Complete the Supabase CLI workflow (`npx supabase login && supabase link && supabase db push`) or run `bash scripts/supabase-cli-workflow.sh` with the required credentials exported. _Workflow finished with the latest migrations applied._
+1. [ ] Complete the Supabase CLI workflow (`npx supabase login && supabase link && supabase db push`) or run `bash scripts/supabase-cli-workflow.sh` with the required credentials exported. _Cannot proceed without Supabase credentials for this environment._
-2. [x] Refresh or open the pending PR ensuring CI checks pass (`deno task typecheck`, `npm run test`, `npm run audit`, `deno task ci`). _All CI-equivalent commands returned clean status._
+2. [ ] Refresh or open the pending PR ensuring CI checks pass (`deno task typecheck`, `npm run test`, `npm run audit`, `deno task ci`). _Local parity blocked on `deno task` commands that require the Supabase CLI auth context._
-3. [x] Enable auto-merge with the required branch protections. _Protections verified in the repository settings._
+3. [ ] Enable auto-merge with the required branch protections. _Requires repository administrator access to confirm settings._
-4. [x] Run the production sanity test (`/start`, `/plans`, approve test payment) to confirm `current_vip.is_vip`. _Happy-path walkthrough confirmed expected Supabase flags._
+4. [ ] Run the production sanity test (`/start`, `/plans`, approve test payment) to confirm `current_vip.is_vip`. _Manual verification depends on live bot access and test payment credentials._

 ## Go Live Checklist

 Run the `go-live` automation key (`npm run checklists -- --checklist go-live --include-optional`) and mirror the manual validations below before exposing updates to traders or admins.
 Refer to the detailed [Go Live Checklist](./GO_LIVE_CHECKLIST.md) for curl commands and troubleshooting steps.

-1. [x] Confirm the Telegram webhook is set and returning `200` responses for health pings. _Health checks returned `200` for successive pings._
+1. [ ] Confirm the Telegram webhook is set and returning `200` responses for health pings. _Dependent on production bot credentials; cannot confirm in this workspace._
-2. [x] Walk through the bank happy path to ensure approvals mark `current_vip.is_vip` correctly. _VIP flag toggled as expected after approval._
+2. [ ] Walk through the bank happy path to ensure approvals mark `current_vip.is_vip` correctly. _Requires live trading environment with reviewer permissions._
-3. [x] Trigger a bank near-miss so `manual_review` captures the reason and the workflow pauses safely. _Manual review logged the injected failure reason._
+3. [ ] Trigger a bank near-miss so `manual_review` captures the reason and the workflow pauses safely. _Needs access to orchestrated failure scenarios in production._
-4. [x] Verify duplicate image uploads are blocked to prevent bypassing compliance checks. _Duplicate uploads were rejected with the documented error state._
+4. [ ] Verify duplicate image uploads are blocked to prevent bypassing compliance checks. _Manual test requires storage bucket access in production._
-5. [x] (If crypto rails are enabled) Submit a transaction with a pending TXID and ensure the approval occurs after confirmations land. _Confirmed approval is deferred until confirmations are observed._
+5. [ ] (If crypto rails are enabled) Submit a transaction with a pending TXID and ensure the approval occurs after confirmations land. _Pending access to crypto settlement environment._
-6. [x] Exercise admin commands (`/plans`, `/sync`, etc.) to confirm operations tooling responds. _Admin commands responded successfully with current data._
+6. [ ] Exercise admin commands (`/plans`, `/sync`, etc.) to confirm operations tooling responds. _Requires live Telegram bot session with admin scope._
-7. [x] Capture evidence (screenshots, curl output) and attach it to the release/PR summary for audit trails. _Artifacts stored with the release documentation._
+7. [ ] Capture evidence (screenshots, curl output) and attach it to the release/PR summary for audit trails. _Deferred until the preceding validation steps can be executed._

 ## Development & Delivery Guides